Meet Dr Orna Rosenfeld

-Dr. Rosenfeld’s dedication to housing policy began with her work in the real estate sector.
+Dr Rosenfeld’s dedication to housing and urban policy began with her work in the real estate sector.
 An architect by training, Orna designed and helped deliver over 6,000 homes before committing herself to international housing policy research and counsel.

-She holds a Doctorate from the University of Westminster in London, where she lived between 2009 and 2012 and is adjunct professor at the Sciences Po - Institute of Political Studies in Paris.
-A Chevening Scholar, she holds a M.A. in Planning Research and Theory from the University of Sheffield and a magna cum laude degree in Architecture from the Technion – IIT.
+Dr Rosenfeld holds a Doctorate in housing, urban regeneration and development from the University of Westminster in London.
+A Chevening Scholar, she holds an M.A. in Planning Research and Theory from the University of Sheffield and a magna cum laude degree in Architecture from the Technion – IIT.

-Besides English, she is fluent in Serbian, Croatian and French, speaks Hebrew and Hungarian and has also studied Russian and Spanish.
-She lived in Serbia, Israel and the United Kingdom before settling in Paris, France.
+A national of four countries, Dr Rosenfeld is based in Paris, France.
+Besides English, she is fluent in Serbian, Croatian and French, speaks Hebrew and Hungarian and has also studied Ukrainian and Spanish.

-She is an Associate of the Higher Education Academy in the United Kingdom and adjunct professor at Sciences Po - Institute for Political Studies in Paris, where she teaches new generations of metropolitan policy makers.
-Prior to moving to Paris, she taught at Westminster University in London.
-She is a frequent guest lecturer at universities in Europe and overseas.
+She is the Cities.
+Housing and Real Estate Chair Committee Member and adjunct professor at Sciences Po - Institute for Political Studies in Paris, where she teaches new generations of metropolitan policymakers.
+In addition, she is an Associate of the Higher Education Academy in the United Kingdom.
+Before moving to Paris, she taught at Westminster University in London and is a frequent guest lecturer at European universities and overseas.